What is LLM & How to Build Your Own Large Language Models?

 The next step is "defining the model architecture and training the LLM."

 Presently, enormous LLMs are being developed.
 You can have an overview of all the LLMs at the Hugging Face Open LLM Leaderboard.
-Primarily, there is a defined process followed by the researchers while creating LLMs.
+Primarily, the researchers follow a defined process while creating LLMs.

 Often, researchers start with an existing Large Language Model architecture like GPT-3 accompanied by actual hyperparameters of the model.
 Next, tweak the model architecture/ hyperparameters/ dataset to come up with a new LLM.